 Lucay is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
 The Lucay family lived in Norfolk.
 Their name, however, derives from the family's place of residence prior to the Norman Conquest of 1066 of England, Luce in Orne in the bailiwick of le Passeis, near Domfront, Normandy.

 Early Origins of the Lucay family

 The surname Lucay was first found in Norfolk where the first mention of the family of Lucy was made by Henry I of the lordship of Dice therein to Richard de Lucie, governor of Falais who later played a prominent role in the contests of King Stephen's reign.
 He was more than once Lieutenant of England.
-CITATION[CLOSE]

 "In 1165, Richard de Lucy's barony in Passy ([, Normandy]) consisted of 19 fees.
 He also held 19 in Devon, besides others in Kent, Norfolk, Suffolk and in 1156 in Northumberland.
 Geoffry de Lucy held on fee in Devon in 1165."